Fun activities for stroke patients are a great way to keep motivation high.

 Tai chi is another fun activity for stroke patients that also doubles as physical therapy.
 We have some tai chi exercises on the blog that you can try at home.

 We know a stroke survivor named Lydia who refused to stop gardening after her stroke.

 While it was very strenuous work, Lydia credits her hobby to her robust recovery, likely because she loved it so much that she did it for hours.

 Serious motivation like that is the huge benefit of having fun during recovery.

-The more you move your body with repetitive practice, the more your movement will improve.
+The more you move your body with massed practice, the more your movement will improve.

-And while repetitive practice has its place (i.e. in your exercise regimen), dancing doesn’t have to be so cut-and-dry.
+And while repetitive practice has its place (i.e. in your stroke rehabilitation exercise regimen), dancing doesn’t have to be so cut-and-dry.

 Just dance and do what feels good, even if it looks really weird.
 In fact, the more fun you have, the more therapeutic it will be!

 If you enjoy video games, then we recommend trying out Wii.
 It’s an interactive, virtual gaming system that requires you to move to play.
 For example, you can use the controller to “throw” a bowling ball down a lane by making the movement with your arm.

 Wii doubles as physical therapy.
 And since it’s fun to use, you’re already winning.